AshleyPojol/AshleyPojol/README.md

+# 🌺 Ashley Joy Pojol

-**`Web-Programmer / Web-Designer**
+**`Web-Programmer / Web-Designer`**

-Hello I am Ashley Joy Pojol.
+Hello I am Ashley Joy Pojol or Ashie.
 I am a web-programmer / web-designer.
+I am currently studying and getting my bachelor's degree on Information Technology.
+I am from the Philippines and currently 19 years old.
+I plan to be a full-stack developer soon.